ksreeds2016/Kristen_Capstone/README.md

 I was luckily able to obtain my data in CSV form directly from the FMCSA websites, but it didn't come without it's problems.
 Once I obtained the files I needed, I cleaned them up in Excel to remove items that skewed the data from uploading correctly into Python.
 Once I moved into Python, I was able to explore my data furthur, clean, and aggreagate my data.
 Another issue I ran into is I didn't take into consideration how overwhelmingly large my dataset was, and when trying to make certain charts, it would be illegible, which makes in unusable for my final dashboard.
 I had to break down, and change around certain columns to make them function properly when trying to convert them into a usable charts.

+- Excel - for cleaning
+- Python - for cleaning, aggregation, and exploration of the data
+- Powerpoint - intro to capstone
+- Tableau - Final Dashboard

 ### Sources - We don't support plagerism in this household